-The NMED will review the closure and post-closure requirements associated with the Evaporation Ponds (surface impoundments), North Colony Landfarm (land treatment unit), and Tetraethyl Lead Site (surface impoundment) at the Artesia Refinery addressed in this Permit five years after the effective date of Permit issuance and may modify this Permit as necessary pursuant to § 74-4-4.2 of the HWA and 40 CFR §§ 270.41 and 270.50(d).
+The NMED will review the closure and post-closure requirements associated with the land disposal units addressed in this Permit five years after the effective date of Permit issuance and may modify this Permit as necessary pursuant to § 74-4-4.2 of the HWA and 40 CFR §§ 270.41 and 270.50(d).
 Such modification shall not extend the effective term of this Permit.
 Nothing shall preclude the NMED from reviewing and modifying any portion of this Permit, in accordance with applicable requirements, at any time during its term.